 Mark Skousen, Ph.
 D., editor of Forecasts & Strategies, is a nationally known investment expert, economist, university professor and author of more than 25 books.
-In July 2018 Dr Skousen was awarded the inaugural Triple Crown in Economics for his work in economic theory, history and education, is known as “America’s Economist” and has been identified as one of the 20 most influential living economists (superscholar.org).
+In July 2018 Dr Skousen was awarded the inaugural Triple Crown in Economics for his work in economic theory, history and education, is known as “America’s Economist” and has been identified as one of the 20 most influential living economists (Amazon.com).

 He is the producer of FreedomFest, “the world’s largest gathering of free minds,” which meets every July in Las Vegas. (www.freedomfest.com).
 FreedomFest attracts several thousand people from around the world.